 High Efficiency Particulate Air (HEPA) Filters: looking for the best option on the market?
 This is your answer.
 HEPA filters filter out 99.97% of all particles 0.3 microns or larger.

 Looking for an air conditioning company you can rely on?
 You’ve come to the right place.
-Uptown has been serving the entire Twin Cities - St. Paul area for over 100 years so you know you can count on us.
+Hero Plumbing, Heating & Cooling has been serving the entire Twin Cities - St. Paul area for over 100 years so you know you can count on us.
 Give us a call today at (612) 324-1004.